Education

 Remarkable robotics

-When you hear the word ‘robotics’ you might think of a humanoid machine doing the housework or carrying out other daily tasks, but actually robotics can cover all different kinds of machines designed to do a wide range of very specific jobs.
-Think automatic carwash, vending machines or doors that open when a sensor is tripped.
+You might think 'robotics' means a humanoid machine doing the housework or carrying out other daily tasks, but robotics actually covers all different kinds of machines designed to do a wide range of very specific jobs.

 Colour me happy

-You may not have noticed it yet, but the lighting in our homes, workplaces and in many different types of transportation, is undergoing a radical change in a mission to help improve our environment, which in turn could lead to us being healthier and more cheerful in our everyday lives!
+Lighting is undergoing a radical change in a mission to help improve our environment, which could lead to us being healthier and more cheerful in our everyday lives!

-In this episode, we learn about our circadian rhythm and talk to Connie Rudman, a design engineer at Jaguar Land Rover, who helps develop interior lighting solutions for vehicles.
-Connie also works closely with their Early Careers and Talent team to improve the apprenticeship she is on and encourage other young people into the programme.
-To shine a light on this topic, give it listen now!
+We learn about our circadian rhythm and talk to Connie Rudman, a design engineer at Jaguar Land Rover, who helps develop interior lighting solutions for vehicles.

 Fizz pop bang!
 The science of fireworks

-We talk to Dr Christine McGee, a research fellow at Cranfield University in the Centre for Defence Chemistry, whose research examines energetic materials which, day to day, means she 3D prints items that burn or blow up!
-How exciting!
-To find out more, listen to the podcast.
+We talk to Dr Christine McGee, at the Centre for Defence Chemistry, whose research examines energetic materials which, day to day, means she 3D prints items that burn or blow up!

 Christmas lights

-In this episode we talk to Joe Sandford-Hughes, an engineer and CEO of Pytch, a company who design and create the lighting for the Christmas light trail at Westonbirt Arboretum in Gloucestershire.
-Joe tells us what goes into creating such an impressive light trail and what technology future engineers could be using to really bring the magic of Christmas to life.
+We talk to Joe Sandford-Hughes, who tells us what goes into creating impressive light trails at Westonbirt Arboretum in Gloucestershire and what technology future engineers could be using to really bring the magic of Christmas to life.

 It's a Goal: Football Engineering

-No matter what the sport there are winners and losers – but how can we make sure referees and umpires make the right decisions?
+How can we make sure referees make the right decisions?
 How can we be sure the ball went over the line – or didn’t?

-In this episode we talk to Michael Davis, a data analyst at Leicester City Football Club to talk about what his job involves and what technology and engineering is being used in football from heart rate monitors to GPS trackers.
+Michael Davis, a data analyst at Leicester City Football Club talks about what his job involves and technology and engineering being used in football from heart rate monitors to GPS trackers.

 Mind-blowing neuroscience

 Neuroscience is the study of the brain and the nervous system.
 Where do engineers come in?
-Well, neuroscientists are using technology, designed by engineers, to treat patients with paralysis, Parkinson’s, Alzheimer’s, and other illnesses.
+The technology used to treat patients is designed by engineers.

 Amazing algorithms

-Whether we are working, having fun, or resting, nearly every aspect of our lives involves computer programmes.
-From the games and apps we download, to the technology in our cars, computer programmes keep us connected to the environment around us.
+Whether working or having fun, nearly every aspect of our lives involves computer programmes and algorithms.
+From the games and apps we download, to the technology in our cars, computer programmes keep us connected to the world around us.

 Awesome audio